 This application is actually the implementation of Oracle's eBusiness Suite Accounts Receivable module.
-It replaces the billing system that the Agency has outgrown over the past 10 years, providing much-needed centralized billing and on-line payment functionality.
 Phase I has gone into production, moving the Property and Finance Division into the new application.
-Phases II and III will go live in the fourth quarter of 2021, migrating invoicing and payment processing responsibilities from the Firearms Transaction Center, the Safety Division, and the Civil and Applicant Records Exchange Team to the Property and Finance Division.
+Phases II and III will went live in the fourth quarter of 2021, migrating invoicing and payment processing responsibilities from the Firearms Transaction Center, the Safety Division, and the Civil and Applicant Records Exchange Team to the Property and Finance Division.